Mille Miglia

-The Mille Miglia ([ˈmille ˈmiʎʎa], Thousand Miles) was an open-road, motorsport endurance race established in 1927 by the young Counts Francesco Mazzotti and Aymo Maggi, which took place in Italy twenty-four times from 1927 to 1957 (thirteen before World War II, eleven from 1947).
+The Mille Miglia ([ˈmille ˈmiʎʎa], Thousand Miles) was an open-road, motorsport endurance race established in 1927 by the young Counts Francesco Mazzotti and Aymo Maggi.
+It took place in Italy 24 times from 1927 to 1957 (13 times before World War II, and 11 times from 1947).

 Like the older Targa Florio and later the Carrera Panamericana in Mexico, the MM made grand tourers like Alfa Romeo, BMW, Ferrari, Maserati, Mercedes-Benz, and Porsche famous.
-The race brought out an estimated five million spectators.
+The race brought out an estimated 5 million spectators.

 From 1953 until 1957, the Mille Miglia was also a round of the World Sports Car Championship.

 Since 1977, the "Mille Miglia" has been reborn as a regularity race for classic and vintage cars.
 Participation is limited to cars, produced no later than 1957, which had attended (or were registered to) the original race.
 The route (Brescia–Rome round trip) is similar to that of the original race, maintaining the point of departure/arrival in Viale Venezia in Brescia.

 Car numbering

 Unlike modern day rallying, where cars are released with larger professional-class cars going before slower cars, in the Mille Miglia the smaller, slower, lower displacement cars started first.
-This made organisation simpler as marshals did not have to be on duty for as long a period and it minimised the period that roads had to be closed.
+This made organisation simpler, as marshals did not have to be on duty for as long of a period, and it minimised the period that roads had to be closed.
 From 1949, cars were assigned numbers according to their start time.
 For example, the 1955 Moss/Jenkinson car, #722, left Brescia at 07:22 (see below), while the first cars had started at 21:00 the previous day.
-In the early days of the race, even winners needed 16 hours or more, so most competitors had to start before midnight and arrived after dusk - if at all.
+In the early days of the race, even winners needed 16 hours or more, so most competitors had to start before midnight and arrive after dusk, if at all.